-And is the default.
-If you don't specify, the database assumes all your search words are connected by an invisible and.
-This gives you narrower results.
-If I search for Yehud Sheshbazzar, I am looking for articles that have both those words in it.
 I can expand my search by adding an OR between them: Yehud OR Sheshbazzar.
-This will pull up any article that mentions either word: a bigger set of results.
+This will pull up any article that mentions either word: a bigger set of results for more recall.

-NOT does just what it sounds like: excludes any articles that mention that word.
+The operator NOT does just what it sounds like; it excludes any articles that mention that word.
 For instance, Yehud NOT Qibya will search for any articles that have the word Yehud in them, but exclude any that also have the word Qibya, which is useful to get rid of results talking about a 1953 incident involving the modern Yehud settlement and the Arab town of Qibya.

 See the next tab up top. :)

-Sometimes, the words that you think should be a good match for your topic don't bring many results in the database, or bring the wrong results.
+Sometimes, the words that you think should be a good match for your topic do not yeild many results in the database, or bring the wrong results.
 In these cases you might need to get a little creative to find ways to get at the information you need.

-For example, "Yehud" is a difficult search term.
-It's only come to be commonly used by scholars in the last fifteen years or so, so there are not many results when searching for this word.
-Previously, scholars used the word "Judah."
-We could try that instead . . . but then we get results that are about Judah the son of Jacob, Judah the tribe, and Judah the kingdom in the wrong time period.
+For example, Yehud is a difficult search term.
+It's only come to be commonly used by scholars in the last fifteen years, so there are not many results when searching for this word.
+Previously, scholars used the word Judah.
+We could try that instead, but then we get results that are about Judah the son of Jacob, Judah the tribe, and Judah the kingdom in the wrong time period.

-To get around this problem, we need to think what Yehud is, and try to find other searches that can get us to that time and place.
+To get around this problem, we need to think what Yehud really is, and try to narrow searches that get us to that time and place.
 Yehud is the kingdom of Judah after 550 BCE, during Persian rule.
-So we could add the word "Persia*" to our search (the asterisk means the search pulls up variations on th word, like "Persia," "Persian," and "Persians").
+So we could add the word Persia* to our search (the asterisk means the search pulls up variations on the word, like "Persia," "Persian," and "Persians").
 Or we could try searching for a historical figure that we know is associated with the time and place, like Sheshbazzar or Ezra ben Seraiah or Nehemiah.
-Being creative in searches in this manner can surface hidden gold.
+Being creative in searches in this manner can surface hidden gold!